F.A.Q.

 However, and this is important, there are no long-term studies in humans on the safety of these chemicals.
 We do not know (and might never know, due to the complexity of the problem) the true long-term effects of dosing these chemicals daily on humans.

 Our view on this: we, as a society, are not weighing the unknowns here strongly enough.
-What makes us think that many of the chemicals are safe??
+What makes us think that many of the chemicals are safe?

 Mineralized Deodorant

 Our answer is to try to create an effective product out of simple mineral compounds, with constituent ingredients that are already in our bodies (magnesium and calcium compounds in our case).
 Our reasoning is more from first principles: our body has these minerals in us already, and has machinery to deal with those minerals.
-Contrast this with the cocktail of foreign chemicals many of us are putting on our bodies everyday.
+Contrast this with the cocktail of foreign chemicals many of us are putting on our bodies every day.

 There have been a few of these "experiments" run already, with adverse outcomes.
 If you are not familiar, feel free to research talc/asbestos, parabens, BPAs, etc.